 I was at work, about to start a teleconference with managers across the country.
 It was Friday, and one of the people on the line forgot to mute their phone before the meeting started.

 I could hear him singing the chorus line of the popular 80s song “Everybody’s working for the weekend”.
-If you haven’t heard it, you can check it out on Youtube here.

 We all had a good laugh.